 The transmitters weigh about 40 grams — about as much as seven U.S. quarters, and only 1.5-3 percent of the bird’s weight.
 They are attached with a backpack harness made of low-friction Teflon ribbon that goes over the bird’s wings.
 Studies of snowy owls wearing conventional satellite transmitters in this fashion have found no evidence that they increase mortality or decrease breeding success (Therrien et al. 2012).

 Still, we’re careful only to tag snowy owls that are in robust health.
 As experienced researchers, we assess every owl we catch to make sure it is in good shape, with normal weight and healthy fat stores.
 Any owl that seems questionable will not be tagged.

 A lot, much of it unexpected.
-Going into this study, almost nothing was known about the local and landscape-level movements of snowy owls on the wintering grounds, nor about their nocturnal hunting activity and range size — certainly not at the extraordinary level of detail these transmitters provide.
+Going into this study, little was known about the local and landscape-level movements of snowy owls on the wintering grounds, nor about their nocturnal hunting activity and range size — certainly not at the extraordinary level of detail these transmitters provide.

 We’ve found that some owls are home-bodies, and rarely move a quarter-mile from where they were banded.
 Others roam across hundreds of miles in a few weeks, moving from Atlantic barrier islands to Amish farm country and back to the coast.